Clinical safety case report

 Team and competency

 Clinical safety activities relating to Concentric are led by Dr Dafydd Loughran, a registered clinician and trained Clinical Safety Officer (CSO).
-In addition to the CSO, cinical safety activities involve a multidisciplinary team (MDT) who all understand the product and how it is used in the clinical setting, including the Chief Medical Officer, Clinical Operations Lead, and Chief Technical Officer.
+In addition to the CSO, clinical safety activities involve a multidisciplinary team (MDT) who all understand the product and how it is used in the clinical setting, including the Chief Medical Officer, Clinical Operations Lead, and Chief Technical Officer.

 Methodology